 Larger mats have many benefits that you might not think of at first.
 Not only is it better to stand on the mat you’re hitting from for stability and realism, but larger mats offer more surface area to hit from as spots wear out.

 If you don’t care about your hitting mat having putting functionality or serving as landing turf, there are plenty of excellent standard-size mat options.
-The ones we recommend are:
+Some of our top suggestions are:

-• SwingTurf Golf Mat: highly-rated mat designed by Rain or Shine Golf; strikes an optimal balance between forgiveness and realistic fairway-like feel; gives great shot feedback
+- SwingTurf Golf Mat: highly-rated mat designed by Rain or Shine Golf; strikes an optimal balance between forgiveness and realistic fairway-like feel; gives great shot feedback; multiple sizes available

 In the event the hitting mat is to be used by both righties and lefties, you should get a hitting mat with a strip in the middle and stance mats on either side, like the SIGPRO 4’x10′.

-If you want a hitting mat with great feel and that holds up well to wear and tear, we don’t recommend cheap models under $60.
+If you want a hitting mat with great feel and that holds up well to wear and tear, we advise avoiding cheap models under $60.
 But there’s still a way you can save big: get something like the Fiberbuilt Flight Deck Mat, which is only 1.77′ x 1.13′ but gives you enough area to tee it up or place your ball on quality turf.

 To read more about our top golf hitting mat recommendations, go here.